-- 5.3.1 No Final Plat of subdivision should be approved unless a plan for storm water management is submitted by the developer as appropriate and approved by the Cecil County Soil Conservation District. - 5.3.2 Subdivisions may be exempted from this provision if, in the opinion of the Cecil County Soil Conservation District, such plans are not required by virtue that little or no storm water problems will be created on-site by the subdivision.
-However, subdivisions located in the Intensely Developed Area (IDA) of the Cecil County Critical Area shall not be exempted from the requirement that pollutant loadings leaving the site be reduced by at least ten (10) percent of predevelopment loadings. - 5.3.3 In the event that storm water must be managed or contained on the site of the subdivision under review, improvements that must be constructed shall be constructed by the developer at the developer's expense. - 5.3.4 Storm water management facilities shall be planned, designed, improved, and constructed as required in accordance with the Storm Water Management Pond Design Manual.
+- 5.3.1 No Final Plat of subdivision shall be approved unless a plan for storm water management is submitted by the developer and approved by the Cecil County Department of Public Works. - 5.3.2 Subdivisions may be exempted from this provision if, in the opinion of the Cecil County Department of Public Works, such plans are not required by virtue that little or no storm water problems will be created on-site by the subdivision.
+However, subdivisions located in the Intensely Developed Area (IDA) of the Cecil County Critical Area shall not be exempted from the requirement that pollutant loadings leaving the site be reduced by at least ten (10) percent of predevelopment loadings.

+- 5.3.3 In the event that storm water must be managed or contained on the site of the subdivision under review, improvements that must be constructed shall be constructed by the developer at the developer's expense. - 5.3.4 Storm water management facilities shall be planned, designed, improved, and constructed as required by the Cecil County Department of Public Works.